 Injury or Fall

-One common cause of coccydynia is falling directly on the tailbone.
-This can injure, break, or move the bone, leading to pain.
-A sudden fall or impact on the tailbone can bruise, dislocate, or even break it.
+The common cause that Coccydynia occurs is falling directly on the tailbone.
+This can cause injury, break, or dislodge the bone.
+Heavy impact or a sudden fall on the tailbone can dislocate, bruise, or break it, too.

 Prolonged Sitting

-Sitting for long periods, especially on hard or uncomfortable surfaces, puts pressure on the coccyx and may cause pain.
+Sitting on hard or uncomfortable surfaces for a long time puts pressure on the coccyx.
+It may cause tailbone pain.

 Childbirth